Independent Mississippi governor race tracker

 What died, or at least stalled out

 The cleanest sign was procedural.
-According to SuperTalk’s session-end report, lawmakers adjourned sine die pursuant to House Concurrent Resolution 64, which left room to reconvene unless House Speaker Jason White and Lt.
+According to SuperTalk’s session-end report, lawmakers originally adjourned pursuant to House Concurrent Resolution 64, which left room to reconvene unless House Speaker Jason White and Lt.
 Gov. Delbert Hosemann decided otherwise.
-That is not the posture of a Capitol that thinks every major argument has been settled cleanly.
+That on-paper flexibility mattered because it meant the site could not treat the session as fully closed yet.

 Why this matters for the 2027 governor race